G1NO/Project_6_Wikipedia_API/README.md

 ## Search

-Perform a search over the data we collected.
+Performed a search over the data we collected.

-You must build a python script that:
+Built a python script that:

 - returns a text snippet from each of the top five related articles to a search query
     - a query could be any string of words